 3C hair needs to be treated a little more gently than 3A and 3B.
 Don’t use heated styling tools on it, and let it air-dry when you get it wet.
 Avoid combing too, because it can break more delicate hair.
 After you shampoo and condition your hair, add a leave-in conditioner and then use your fingers to comb out any tangles.
 This might sound like a lot of extra work, especially if you have a lot of hair, but you might be surprised by how much better this extra step can make your hair look.

 Type 4 is coily hair (sometimes referred to by the outdated term “kinky”).
 This kind of hair is tightly curled or has an Afro texture, and shrinks up a lot when it gets wet.
 Coily hair tends to be thick and dense, which sometimes makes people think it can handle rough treatment.
 In fact, the opposite is true—this hair type is the most fragile because it has fewer layers of protection (called cuticle layers) than other types.
+It’s also prone to dryness because it takes longer for natural oils to make their way from the scalp to the ends.

 Here’s how to tell the difference between the subtypes of coily hair: